krithikajagannath/CN-assignment/ha03/readme.txt

 The main cahllenges faced was with the syntax errors As we did not have virtual box it was difficult to do the assignment We were not clear with getting the wireshark capture as we did not know to use wireshark properly

+LEARNING FROM THIS ASSIGNMENT:
+We have learnt to send packets from one system to another and capture the same in wireshark given the burst value and other necessary parameters.
+We have learnt to execute few new commands as we worked on this assignment.